|

 terribly wrong with the federal investigation into the terrorist attack

 that took the lives of their grandsons Chase and Colton.
-Astounded
+Astounded and angered at

-leads and its repeated cover-up of important evidence and testimony, the
+repeated cover-up of important evidence and testimony, the Wilburns launched their own intensive

-tireless efforts, many important witnesses and a great deal of vital
+witnesses and a great deal of vital evidence that had been previously

-been brought to light.
+suppressed has been brought to light.

 The Truth Is Still Out There:

-A new book about Timothy McVeigh claims to be the definitive study of the Oklahoma City bombing.
-In
+A new book about Timothy McVeigh claims to be the definitive study of the Oklahoma City

-wolf" scenario.
+Department "lone wolf" scenario.

 Rubber Stamp Report on OKC: